Target365/RCS/README.md

 Location: https://test.target365.io/api/rcs-messages/8eb5e79d-0b3d-4e50-a4dd-7a939af4c4c3

 ```
-The locaction header will contain an url to created message.
+The locaction header will contain an url to the created message.
 See details about this endpoint at [Get a Message](#get-a-message).
 This is not returned for the "Send a Strex Connect campaign step" request.

 ### Response codes
 * 201	Out-message posted successfully.
 Location HTTP-header will contain resource uri.